microsoft/nodejstools/Nodejs/Docs/User/Debugging.md

 Edit and Continue
 -----------------

 Edit and Continue feature allows you to make changes to your source code and continue program execution without having to stop and restart the debugging session.
-For that in break mode, modify your source code and save changes.
-When you resume your program it will continue execution from the beginning of most deepest modified stack frame.
+To do so, while stopped in the debugger, modify the source code and save your changes.
+When you resume program execution, your program will continue executing from the beginning of deepest modified stack frame.

 For example, in the following application: